“Velloa, from now on, whilst in that body you shall be called Vain.” Father proclaimed.

 With a smile I gave a reply, “I’m fine brother.
 I was only thinking.
 Sorry if I worried you.”
 With these past life memories mixing with the current ones, I am now overly mindful of my actions.
 Virgil didn’t look convinced so I offered my juice as a distraction.
 Glancing at the cool glass of juice, he gave a simple “Thank you”, drank some, did some stretches and went back to his training.
 As nicely as I could, I asked the maid next to me, Ana, to pour more juice for me.

 I properly observed Virgil this time.
 With me being 6 years old, he is currently 11.
-At the moment, he has his azure-violet hair tied up in a ponytail; with his younger features and Tai Chi-like movements as he controls around a bucket’s amount of water around him, he has quite the eye-catching and pretty boy look about him that really assures me that this is a world from an otome game.
+At the moment, he has his azure-violet hair tied up in a ponytail, with his younger features and Tai Chi-like movements as he controls around a bucket’s amount of water around him, he has quite the eye-catching and pretty boy look about him that really assures me that this is the world of an otome game.

 I hid a frown as I took a sip.
 For whatever reason, despite not knowing how, I just know that I died young in my previous life – most likely around the age of 18 or 19.
 That's quite sad.
 Also, Velloa only had the affinity of water, was her dual affinity a result of her inheriting her family’s forbidden art or her compatibility to Vain’s body?
 Or perhaps she had it from the beginning?
 But then that brings into question why Vain is dead and how he ended up in the ‘possession’ of the Imitheos family?
 There’s still so many things for me to contemplate.
 At least with me currently being six years old I have at least gotten rid of the humiliation flag somewhat by knowing what would happen...
 I hope?